totara/theme-plugin-example/readme.md

 ## Documentation
-Documentation is available on the [Totara public developer documentation](https://help.totaralearning.com/display/DEV/Tui+front-end+framework) website, covering architectural goals, technology stack and more dtetail on custom themes.
+Documentation is available on the [Totara public developer documentation](https://help.totaralearning.com/display/DEV/Tui+front-end+framework) website, covering architectural goals, technology stack and more detail on custom themes.
 Improvements and feedback are welcome, both for this example and the public developer documentation, please submit your feedback to the Totara Support team.